-As presented in the previous paragraphs, this deliverable focuses on updating the developed framework to be used for the monitoring and evaluation of ALLIANCE's educational and training program.
-Program monitoring and evaluation framework address the design and implementation of all educational and training activities foreseen by the ALLIANCE project including training schools, young researchers' seminars, "train-the-trainers" seminars, etc. An analytical list of these activities, the date that will take place, the audience targeting and the type of the evaluation that will be used, is shown in chapter 6.
+As presented in the previous paragraphs, this deliverable focuses on update of developed framework to be used for the monitoring and evaluation of ALLIANCE's educational and training program.
+Program monitoring and evaluation framework addresses the design and implementation of all educational and training activities foreseen by the ALLIANCE project including training schools, young researchers' seminars, "train-the-trainers" seminars, etc. An analytical list of these activities, the date that will take place, the audience targeting and the type of the evaluation that will be used, is shown in chapter 6.

-Monitoring and evaluation were conducted at different implementation stages and different levels, depending on the training activity, and relevant impacts will be assessed (Figure 3.1).
-As shown in the Figure below, at each stage, i.e. curriculum design, courses development, activities during ALLIANCE and activities after ALLIANCE, expected, estimated and real outcomes were assessed, which were then feed the evaluation of the project's Key Performance Indicators (KPI's).
+Monitoring and evaluation will be conducted at different implementation stages and different levels, depending on the training activity, and relevant impacts will be assessed (Figure 3.1).
+As shown in the Figure below, at each stage, i.e. curriculum design, courses development, activities during ALLIANCE and activities after ALLIANCE, expected, estimated and real outcomes will be assessed, which will then feed the evaluation of the project's Key Performance Indicators (KPI's).
 The evaluation of the activities and KPI's is part of the knowledge-sharing assessment.